 How long seeds last and are still viable will require trial and error.

-Generally, it depends on what condition the seeds are in and whether they are stored properly.
-Most annual flower seeds last 2 to 3 years, and perennials a little longer.
+It generally depends on the condition of the seeds and whether they are appropriately stored.
+Most annual flower seeds last 2 to 3 years, and perennials last a little longer.

-However, it’s best to replace vegetable seeds every 2 years, though some, like tomatoes, cucumbers, Brassicas, and squash, can store successfully for 4 to 5+ years.
+It’s best to replace vegetable seeds every two years.
+Some, like tomatoes, cucumbers, brassicas, and squash, can last four to five years.

 Where to Buy Quality Seeds